 Nevada defines the offense of a witness accepting a bribe in Nevada Revised Statutes section 199.250.
 This section of Nevada’s code is found within Chapter 199, which is the Chapter of Nevada’s criminal code which defines crimes against public justice.

 According to N.R.S.
 199.250, any person who is a witness or who may be a witness who either asks for or receives anything of value could potentially be convicted of a crime.
-Witness is defined broadly to include any person who will provide testimony or evidence in a trial, hearing, investigation, or any proceeding before any court, tribunal, or person who has been authorized to take testimony or hear evidence.
+A witness is defined broadly to include any person who will provide testimony or evidence in a trial, hearing, investigation, or any proceeding before any court, tribunal, or person who has been authorized to take testimony or hear evidence.

 If a person who is defined as a witness either directly asks for or receives any compensation, reward, gratuity, or promise of compensation, he is considered to be in violation of the law if the receipt of these items of value occurs upon promises that the witness’ testimony will be influenced.